Indicia-Team/indicia-docs/developing/data-model/index.rst

 ***********************

 Indicia's database is a traditional relational database based on PostgreSQL with spatial extensions supported by PostGIS.
-The database tables and columns are documented in the schema comments.
 Here's an introduction to some key ares of the data model to get you started with querying the database.
+A detailed description of the principal tables is included here but use your database client to see a full description of the database tables and columns in the schema comments.

 .. toctree::